Gustavosh23/TNG-mock-FITS/README.md

 2- The param.ini file has some control options like plotting specifications, rotation of the displayed galaxy, contributions of each filter etc.

-3- For the function to be able to create FITS files you'll need to make a small addition to your python source code.
+3- For the function to be able to create FITS files you'll need to make a small addition to your pynbody library source code.
 See the field, "pynbody code change" below.

 # Subhalo example (centered and rotated for a faceon view)
 https://drive.google.com/drive/folders/1FR0UbKVFeKKYjQmWqKuvUR7i-BYwyvrz?usp=share_link